-TABLE: COOK EAL Value COUNTY - FEMA HAZARI Social Vulnerability Score D SPECIFIC RISK INDEX Community Resilience Score K - EARTHQU Risk Value JAKE EVENTS Risk Index Score \$17,137,969 Very High Relatively High \$20,828,989 96.7 FEMA Hazard-Type Risk Index Scores are calculated using data for only a single hazard type and reflect a community's relative risk for only that hazard type.
+TABLE: COOK COUNTY - FEMA HAZARD SPECIFIC RISK INDEX - EARTHQUAKE EVENTS EAL Value Social Vulnerability Score Community Resilience Score Risk Value Risk Index Score \$17,137,969 Very High Relatively High \$20,828,989 96.7

+FEMA Hazard-Type Risk Index Scores are calculated using data for only a single hazard type and reflect a community's relative risk for only that hazard type.

 FEMA Hazard-Type Social Vulnerability Score represents the relative level of a community's social vulnerability compared to all other communities at the same level.
 A community's Social Vulnerability Score is proportional to a community's risk.

-FEMA Hazard-Type Community Resilience Score represents the relative level of a community's resilience compared to all other community Resilience Score represents the relative level of a community's resilience compared to all other community resilience score represents the relative level of a community's resilience compared to all other communities at the same level.
+FEMA Hazard-Type Community Resilience Score represents the relative level of a community's resilience compared to all other communities at the same level.
 The Community Resilience Score is inversely proportional to a community's risk.
-Source: FEMA National Risk Index (2024)

-TABLE: COOK COUNTY, IL EXPOSURE VALUE TABLE FOR EARTHQUAKE EVENTS Hazard Type Total Value Building Value Population Equivalence Population Agriculture Value Earthquake \$62,089,381,870,000 \$893,106,270,000 \$61,196,275,600,000 5,275,541.00 N/A Buildings: Building exposure value is defined as the dollar value of the buildings determined to be exposed to a hazard according to a hazard type-specific methodology.
-The maximum possible building exposure of an area (Census block, Census tract, or county) is its building value as recorded in Hazus 6.0, which provides 2022 valuations of the 2020 Census. according to a h oulation exposure is defir nazard type-specific me act, or county) is its popu thodology.
-The maxii mum possible populatic n exposure of ar n area (Census equivalence value using a VSL approach in which each fatality or ten injuries is treated as \$11.6 million of economic loss (2022 dollars).
+TABLE: COOK COUNTY, IL EXPOSURE VALUE TABLE FOR EARTHQUAKE EVENTS Hazard Type Total Value Building Value Population Equivalence Population Agriculture Value Earthquake \$62,089,381,870,000 \$893,106,270,000 \$61,196,275,600,000 5,275,541.00 N/A equivalence value using a VSL approach in which each fatality or ten injuries is treated as \$11.6 million of economic loss (2022 dollars).

+Buildings: Building exposure value is defined as the dollar value of the buildings determined to be exposed to a hazard according to a hazard type-specific methodology.
+The maximum possible building exposure of an area (Census block, Census tract, or county) is its building value as recorded in HAZUS 6.0, which provides 2022 valuations of the 2020 Census.